fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 This result was not interpreted as evidence that behavioral deviations have no relationship with well-being.

-Instead, restricting the analysis to anomaly days substantially reduced the number of available observations and therefore reduced statistical power.
+Instead, restricting the analysis to anomaly days substantially reduced the number of observations and therefore reduced statistical power.

 ### Decision After Evaluation

-Expand the relationship analysis to the full analysis period while retaining personalized deviations.
+Expand the analysis to the full analysis period while retaining personalized behavioral deviations.

 ---

-## 10. Full-Period Personalized Deviation Analysis
+## 12. Full-Period Personalized Deviation Analysis

 ### Decision